wttech/aet/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change needs to be tested manually.

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->